 Now that you have only the Best Toys left in your house, it's time to get organized.

 Set the toys up in the play space with intention.
 Think "Display" not "Storage."
 Storage is something adults do with the toys not currently in rotation.
-Display is how the toys in the play space should be placed.
+Display is how the toys in the play space should be arranged.
+Displayed toys should be easy to see from a distance, placed on shelves almost as if they are in a museum or a nice department store.
 That means 1-2 toys on each shelf, so they are easy to see and acquire.
-This also makes them easier to put away, and it is more likely your baby or toddler will be able to help you.
+This also makes them easier to put away, and it is more likely that your baby or toddler will be able to help you.

 Display like toys together: a basket full of balls, a shelf with stuffed animals, a shelf with dress up items.
-I recommend shelves over drawers or giant bins, to prevent the temptation to create dumping grounds for random, unrelated objects that will be hard to find later.
-Babies are very visual, and it helps them to be able to see all the toys available at a glance.
+I recommend shelves instead of drawers or giant bins, to prevent the temptation to create a dumping grounds for random, unrelated objects that will be hard to find later.
+Babies are very visual, and they need to be able to see all the toys available at a glance.

-Since you have committed to not over-cluttering the play space, you will need a system for rotating some of the toys.
-Store the majority of the child’s toys in an adult-only storage space like the hall closet.
+Since you have committed to not over-cluttering the play space, you will need a system for storing off-rotation toys.
+Store the majority of the child’s toys in an adult-only storage space like the hall closet or cabinets with child-proof locks.
 Then change out some of the toys each week or whenever you think your child might need something new.
 Don’t rotate all the toys; some consistency is needed to build skills with each toy.
 By the time your child is a toddler, they can help you choose which toys they want.

 A tidy, tasteful setup models a sense of order that your child will internalize.
-One day, someday, that value will show up as a willingness to clean one's room!
+One day, someday, that value will show up as a willingness to clean their room!